-Variances relating to the provisions of section [3-10] (to the hours during which sales are allowed) and to section [3-11] (the distance requirements) as set forth in this division may be granted upon application to the board of adjustment, pursuant to section 29-25 the provisions of the applicable sections of these LDRsthis Code.
+Variances to the hours during which sales are allowed and to the distance requirements as set forth in this division may be granted upon application to the board of adjustment, pursuant to the provisions of the applicable sections of these LDRs.

 Sec.
-5-917 . - Consumption restricted.
+5-917. - Consumption restricted.